tronprotocol/documentation-en/docs/api/http.md

 Parameters:

 - `owner_address`: Owner address, default hexString
-- `votes`: 'vote_address' stands for the address of the witness you want to vote, default hexString, 'vote_count' stands for the number of votes you want to vote
+- `votes`: 'vote_address' stands for the address of the super representative you want to vote, default hexString, 'vote_count' stands for the number of votes you want to vote
 - `permission_id`: Optional, for multi-signature use

 Return: Transaction object

 #### wallet/getBrokerage
-Description: Query the ratio of brokerage of the witness
+Description: Query the ratio of brokerage of the super representative
 ```console
 $ curl -X GET  http://127.0.0.1:8090/wallet/getBrokerage -d '{
 "address":"41E552F6487585C2B58BC2C9BB4492BC1F17132CD0"}'
 ```

-Parameter `address`: The address of the witness's account, default hexString
+Parameter `address`: The address of the SR's account, default hexString

-Return: The ratio of brokerage of the witness
+Return: The ratio of brokerage of the SR

 #### wallet/updateBrokerage
 Description: Update the ratio of brokerage